zdelv/iot-dash/README.md

 ## TODO

 - [ ] Cleanup fake passwords and correctly use secrets.
-(There aren't any actual secrets in the codebase, but there are placeholder "passwords".)
+(There aren't any actual secrets in the codebase, but there are placeholder "passwords")
 - [ ] Modify the sensor payload to take in a raw f32 instead of a encoded Rust struct.
 - [ ] Potentially add metadata to the sensor payload.
 Not sure exactly what would be useful, but maybe.
 - [ ] Add alerting to ingest's features.
 Send an email or a payload to a specific URL.
 - [ ] Allow ingest to post readings without calculations (good for low frequency sensors).
 - [ ] Switch to using yaml configs everywhere and remove environmental variables unless needed.
 - [ ] Correctly handle errors around the codebase.
+- [ ] Implement pagination and request throttling into `db-api`.

 ## License
 MIT